 I’m learning to lay down my ‘feelings’ for the joy of living a Spirit-led life!
 It says in Romans 8:14: “Those who are led by the Spirit are sons of God.”
 Sonship speaks of maturity and authority, two things I desperately need.

 You know, as I get older, I really want God to take me into the ‘deeper deeps’ of knowing Him.
 It’s far better to partake in the ‘fellowship of His sufferings’ because only through the doorway of His cross can we experience the power of His resurrection.
-It’s all about love in the end.
-Being willing to be broken bread and poured out wine in another’s life, willing to become a channel of blessing to bring someone else’s dream to pass.
+It’s all about love in the end, our willingness to be broken bread and poured out wine in another’s life, our willingness to become a channel of blessing in order to bring someone else’s dream to pass.

 Following Jesus and letting go of our feelings will cost us but in the end aren’t we called to relinquish our right to be right?
 Our right to have rights?
-We get the chance every so often to leave the fragrance of Christ behind.
+We get the chance every so often to leave the fragrance of Christ behind us.

 I haven’t arrived.
-I’m still grasping all of my cake and I don’t want to share it.
-But I want Jesus even more than my cake.
+I’m still grasping all of my cake and I don’t want to share it, but I know this–I want Jesus even more than I want my cake.
 He alone can transform my deceitful and wicked heart into a channel of love and blessing and a spring of living water.

 He alone can give me the desire of my heart and then ask me to give it away.
 And when I do, when I share my cake, I become more like Him.
 And what I’ve learned is this: